This guide assumes you have deployed an application to the

 dev zone are deployed manually by a developer,

 prod zones should happen automatically on source changes.

 This is done by creating a build job in your preferred continuous build tool that

 builds the application and submits it to Vespa Cloud for production roll-out.

 GitHub Actions example.

 To make this safe, the application needs tests that validate it.
 These tests are executed automatically on each deployment.
 See automated deployments for more details.

-sample application, used in getting started, already contains some sample tests.
+used in getting started with Java, already contains some sample tests.

-Now it is time to review the HTTP testing reference,
+Now it is time to review the Java testing reference,

 and update the tests in